abhansnuk/Marcomms-Onboarding/README.md

+Update 1/2022:
+This repo is and its boards are being merged under a to be created 'Marketing Team' repo.
+The information below will need to be retained and transferred to the website type repo which is to come across, and to the handbook.

 # Marcomms-Onboarding documentation
 Who this is aimed at: This is meant as a place to produce the documentation needed to onboard new and returning contributors.
 This is NOT the place to be if you are brand new that is:  https://github.com/wpmarketingteam/Marcomms-START_HERE